Lynda Colley – Chairperson

 Eric Williams – Secretary

 Eric Williams is a Senior Partner in the law firm Williams Litigation Lawyers.
 He was called to the Bar in 1974.
 His areas of practice are negligence, appellate law, corporate commercial litigation and other complex matters.
 Eric has been voted by his peers as one of “Canada’s Best Lawyers” in four categories: Corporate Commercial Litigation, Insurance Law, Appellate Law and Bet-the-Company Litigation.
-Eric’s legal expertise will be a great asset to the Alzheimer Society.
+Eric’s legal expertise will be a great asset to The Dementia Society.

 Cindy MacKay is the Fundraising and Promotions Coordinator for The Orleans-Cumberland Community Resource Centre.
 Cindy successfully led key fundraising events at the Centre that resulted in record funds raised.
 Her broad range of event planning and management, marketing, community and private sector experience is an asset to the Board.
 Cindy’s varied volunteer and educational experience includes work at the Carefor Day Program at the Perley and Rideau Veterans’ Health Centre.
 She studied Psychology and General Studies at Carleton University and Developmental Service Work at Algonquin College.